dalibormesaric/rplb/docs/loadbalancing.md

 ## Least-loaded round robin

-Inspired by the [SRE Book](https://sre.google/sre-book/load-balancing-datacenter/#least-loaded-round-robin-WEswh9CN) I was reading at the time.
+Inspired by [this section](https://sre.google/sre-book/load-balancing-datacenter/#least-loaded-round-robin-WEswh9CN) in the SRE book I was reading at the time.

 ### Why use it?

 This is an alternative to round robin when some requests take longer time to resolve.
-This prevents the scenario when all heavy requests would hit the same backend, but are rather spread out across all other available backends.
+This prevents the scenario when all heavy requests would hit the same backend.
+Instead the load is spread out across all other available backends.

 ### Screenshot